 …

-When a STA affiliated with a non-AP MLD receives a BSS Parameter Change Count subfield for a certain AP that is affiliated with an AP MLD with which the non-AP MLD has performed multi-link setup and the value of the BSS Parameter Change Count subfield for the AP is different from the previously received value, then the non-AP MLD shall follow one of the following mechanisms:
+When a STA affiliated with a non-AP MLD receives a BSS Parameters Change Count subfield for a certain AP (affected AP) that is affiliated with an AP MLD with which the non-AP MLD has performed multi-link setup and the value of the BSS Parameters Change Count subfield for the affected AP is different from the previously received value, then the non-AP MLD shall follow one of the following mechanisms:

 The STA affiliated with the non-AP MLD that is associated with the AP attempts to receive a Beacon frame or a Probe Response frame from the AP.

-Any STA affiliated with the non-AP MLD attempts to send a Probe Request frame to its associated AP soliciting information of the AP.
+Any STA affiliated with the non-AP MLD attempts to send a Probe Request frame to its associated AP soliciting information of the affected AP.

-NOTE—TheProbe Request frame can be either ML probe request or a Probe Request frame that is not ML probe request.
+NOTE— For the Probe Request frame sent on the link on which the affected AP operates, the Probe Request frame can be either ML probe request or a Probe Request frame that is not ML probe request.
+On any other link, the Probe Request frame must be an ML probe request.
+The ML probing rule for soliciting information for the AP which changed value of the BSS Parameters Change Count subfield from the previously received value is defined in 35.3.4.2 (Use of ML probe request and response).